Data visualization methods such as graphs and charts can be a great tool to help make data more accessible and tell the stories hidden in numbers.

 arguments (this is possible because we call these function internally once we have ran the relevant aggregated query and applied bins to our dataframe.)

-Accepted options are listed in Seaborn's barplot documentation and Seaborn's Heatmap documentation.
+Accepted options are listed in Matplotlib's bar documentation and Matplotlib's imshow documentation.

 Let's take a look at an example.
 Here, we create a histogram to show the number of passengers in each age category, with bins of 15.